greylocklabs/eslint-config/README.md

 ### Build tools

 Avoid the use of tools like Grunt and Gulp to run tasks, instead preferring NPM scripts.
-For complex front-end projects, tools like [Webpack][9] and [Browserify][10] are permitted.
+For complex front-end projects, tools like [Webpack][9] and [Browserify][10] are recommended.

 ## JSDoc

-JSDoc comments should be used whenever applicable.
-While ESLint has some checks it can run against your code, it can't catch everything with regard to comments.
-Follow the guidelines below:
+While not all projects demand code comments, if JSDoc is going to be used, follow the guidelines below:

 ### File headers